prakharcode/prakharcode.github.io/_posts/2018-05-03-GSoC Journey.md

 Before getting in full throttle for GSoC I was already exploring a powerful, yet new language, [Julia](https://julialang.org/), having a really awesome community and with really ambitious promises (which it delivers).
 After learning a bit about Julia from [David P. Sander's talk from SciPy'14](https://www.youtube.com/watch?v=vWkgEddb4-A), I absolutely fell in love with it.
 (Well, David did a great job at convincing me to learn Julia even further and so I did).
 After watching the talk, I took some time to get acquainted with this beast of a language.
 I'll be covering Julia and it's awesomeness in another post(__another post coming up soon__).

-Since GSoC was always somewhere in my mind as soon as January knocked on the doors of the calendar.
-I was already checking out previous year's organizations and the proposal, by then it was already clear to me that I'll be applying to a project with Julia as its principal programming language.
+Since GSoC was always somewhere in my mind and as soon as January hit the calendar, I was already checking out previous year's organizations and the proposal, by then it was already clear to me that I'll be applying to a project with Julia as its principal programming language.
 I was so hooked on Julia that despite of being a python-ista I was looking for Julia projects!

 Now I knew what I had to do for the GSoC!
 Find a project that interests me, in Julia and hone my Julia programming.
 There goes January.